tuva-health/docs/docs/guides/claims-data/medical-claims.md

 - `discharge_date`:  The date the patient was discharged from the facility.
 In the example above this date would be December 31st.
 This field only exists on institutional claims, not professional.
 - `paid_date`:  The date the claim was paid by the insurance company.
 This date could be any date after the claim_end_date.
 Often this date is within a couple weeks of claim_end_date.

+If a dataset does not have an admission or discharge date then it may be tempting to map `claim_start_date` and `claim_end_date` to those fields (respectively) however this is not recommended.

 There are 2 other date fields in medical claims.
 They are `claim_line_start_date` and `claim_line_end_date`.
-These date fields are less important - in fact we don't currently use them in any analytics in Tuva.
+These date fields are less important.

 ## Discharge Disposition